o-bo/bookings-service/README.md

 # Bookings Service

-Learn DDD concepts by modeling an application to manage bookings in a restaurant
+Learn DDD concepts by modeling an application to manage bookings in a restaurant.
+Apply BDD, TDD and hexagonal architecture (Ports/Adapters)